How to make a principal-only payment on your mortgage

 - An annual monetary gift from a family member or loved one

-2. Make recurring principal-only payments
+2. Schedule recurring principal-only payments

 This strategy works well for people who have a dependable second source of income such as a part-time job or monthly income from a rental property.